Malnutrition & ICDS

 What is ICDS?

-Integrated Child Development Services (ICDS) is India’s primary social welfare scheme sponsored by the Government of India to tackle malnutrition.
+Integrated Child Development Services (ICDS) is India’s primary social welfare scheme sponsored by the Government of India and State Govt.s to tackle malnutrition.
 The main beneficiaries of the programme are children below 6 years of age, pregnant women and lactating mothers and adolescent girls.

 ICDS was first launched in 1975 to improve the nutritional and health status of vulnerable groups belonging to the disadvantaged sections in the society.
-Today it reaches out to over 8 million expectant and nursing mothers and almost 40 million children under 6 years of age.
+Today it reaches out to over millions of expectant and nursing mothers, children under 6 years of age.